Career Development through Childhood and Adolescence

 For middle school students:

 • Explore who they are!
 Students this age often enjoy taking interest inventories, work values, and personality inventories!
-Florida Choices is a great free resource to use with students to explore who they are and where they are going!
+Check out these career paths based on Myers Briggs personality types for students to explore who they are and where they are going!

 • Match students to their interests.
 When hosting a career fair, if possible, let students choose which presentations to attend!
 This will give them an opportunity to learn more about careers in which they have an interest.